AdamBa-25/BadApple-Project/README.md

 I wonder how java will react when extracting those 6570 images, applying the program to each frame and printing them in the command prompt...
 Surely nothing is gonna go wrong.

+Next update is gonna be the creation of a 2 dimensions array for a simple image first.
+One step at a time.